[ ESO ]

 raw dark frame of quadrant 1

 Recipe.
-The pipeline recipe vmDark is used for each quadrant to produce a median stack of the input bias-subtracted raw frames with overscans removed.
+The pipeline recipe vmdark is used for each quadrant to produce a median stack of the input bias-subtracted raw frames with overscans removed.

 QC checks.
 The QC parameter monitored is the dark current.
 The dark current values are accessible via trending page.